capstone-llm-agents/capstone-llm-agents/README.md

 On Linux similar to Mac we first need to identify which shell your running this can be done by doing ```echo $$SHELL``` in terminal which should print out the shell you are using. for **Bash** and **Zsh** it's the same process, but there are a lot of shells available on linux so you need to research the specific shell you are using.

-After setting up your api keys as environment variables, navigate to the project directory and open the directory called ```config``` in that directory open the file named ```models.yaml``` and adjust the configuration to use different models.
+After setting up your api keys as environment variables, navigate to the project directory and open the sub directory called ```config``` in that directory open the file named ```models.yaml``` and adjust the configuration to use different models.